- How are Ewing tumors treated?

 The short-term side effects of surgery can include poor wound healing, bleeding at the surgery site, and infection.
 Complications of limb-sparing surgery can include grafts or rods that become loose or broken.
-These complications are more likely than with surgery done for other reasons because chemotherapy or radiation therapy used before and after surgery may interfere with wound healing.
+These complications are more likely than with surgery done for other reasons because chemotherapy or radiation therapy used before and after surgery can impair wound healing.

-Rehabilitation after surgery: This may be the most difficult part of treatment, and this discussion cannot describe this completely.
+Rehabilitation after surgery: This might be the hardest part of treatment, and this discussion cannot describe this completely.
 Patients and parents must meet with a rehabilitation specialist to understand all of their options.

 If a limb is amputated, the patient must learn to live with and use a prosthetic limb.
 This can be particularly hard for growing children if the prosthetic limb needs changing to keep up with their growth.

 When only the tumor and part of the bone is removed in a limb-sparing operation, the situation can be even more complicated, especially in growing children.
-Children who have had limb-sparing surgery may need more surgery during the following years to replace the internal prosthesis with one more suited to their growing body size, and some may eventually need an amputation.
+Children who have had limb-sparing surgery may need more surgery in the coming years to replace the internal prosthesis with one more suited to their growing body size, and some may eventually need an amputation.

-Both types of surgery can lead to problems as well as having possible benefits.
-For example, limb-sparing surgery, although more acceptable than amputation, tends to lead to more complications because of its complexity.
+Both amputation and limb-sparing surgery can have pros and cons.
+For example, limb-sparing surgery, although often more acceptable than amputation, tends to lead to more complications because of its complexity.
 Growing children who have limb-sparing surgery are also more likely to need further surgery down the road.

 When researchers have looked at the final results of the different surgeries in terms of quality of life, there has been little difference between them.
 Perhaps the biggest problem has been for teens, who may worry about the social effects of their operation.
 Emotional issues can be very important, and support and encouragement are needed for all patients.